The Short Answer

 How to Pay the Least

-- Fund from your bank, not cash.
-Cheapest method, and it keeps you exempt from the new 1% cash tax.
+- Pay from your bank, skip the cash.
+It's the cheapest way to fund a transfer, and it keeps you clear of the new 1% tax on cash sends.

-- Choose the mid-market rate.
-Wise gives the real rate; on bigger sends that beats a flashy "no fee" promo with a weak rate.
+- Chase the real rate.
+Wise gives you the mid-market number with no padding, which on a larger send beats a "no fee" promo riding on a softer rate.

 Frequently Asked Questions